Olympus Pen F lenses on full-frame digital

 More than 20% crop required on full-frame

 It also means that these lenses were never intended to be used on full-frame cameras, so you'd be crazy to even consider doing so, wouldn't you?
 Well, yes and no!
 It turns out that many of the Pen F lenses have bigger imaging circles that you might think.
 Several of them produce images with only a little easily correctable vignetting, and many of the other require much less cropping than their intended use on half-frame cameras would suggest.
-Outside that half-frame area the sharpness drops of considerable, and if you're sensitive to such things you might still want to crop anyway.
+Outside of that half-frame area the sharpness often drops of considerable, and if you're sensitive to such things you might still want to crop anyway.

 For the cropped and finished versions I will give you the resolution in megapixels, and the effective 35mm equivalent lens focal lengths to give you an idea of how much cropping was necessary.